mdbassit/Wysi/README.md

 (Work in progress)

-* Normalize the HTML output across browsers
-* Use semantic HTML when possible
-* Add support for custom tools (plugins)
 * Add support for link target
 * Add support for image scaling, positioning and caption
 * Add support for custom CSS classes